Skip to main content

 import { TcbEventFunction, File, IntegrationResponse } from '@cloudbase/functions-typings';

-// GET without request body
+// GET with no request body

 export const main: TcbEventFunction = function (event, context) {};